DuckyMomo20012/file-crypto/README.md

     </details>

-  - Logout: This will log you out and redirect you to Login page.
+  - Logout: This will log you out and redirect you to the Login page.

-  > NOTE: To edit your date of birth, your new value has to follow this format:
+  > **NOTE**: To edit your date of birth, your new value has to follow this format:
   > `YYYY-MM-DD`.
-E.g: 2022-01-01
+E.g: 2022-01-01.

-- Tools: This consists of multiple helpful tools:
+- **Tools**: This consists of multiple helpful tools:

   <details>
   <summary>Screenshot</summary>